Saturday, October 18, 2008

 I've been here several times before.
 The Seattle area is absolutely gorgeous.
-It looks a lot like Sweden and I love Sweden, even though you're not supposed to admit that when you're Danish.
+It looks a lot like Sweden and Norway and I love Sweden and Norway, even though you're not supposed to admit that when you're Danish.

 At UW I'm presenting The Tsar's Dwarf in a class called Masterpieces in Scandinavian Literature.
-That's my kind of class.
 The poor students are forced to read Hans Christian Andersen, Søren Kierkegaard, and Peter H. Fogtdal.
 But I'm the only one who has been invited.
 Hey, I might not be the best Scandinavian writer around but at least I'm not dead.